 “When I began looking for a volunteer experience, HopeHealth was a natural choice for me,” Anne shared.
 “I already believed in their mission and wanted to be part of their work.”

 Anne is currently working with two patients.
-One, she says, is truly alone in this world: “She is disabled and has no one to support her, just HopeHealth.”
+One, she says, gains much support from HopeHealth and her volunteer: “She has physical challenges and lives alone, HopeHealth is there for her with support.”
 Anne’s visits with another patient, challenged by dementia, provide personal connection and engagement.